-If the allegation is related to a Trust central team member, this should be reported to the CEO, The CEO/Academy Head should report the concern to the Local Authority Designated Officer however if the allegation is against the CEO then this should be reported to the Chair of the Trustees.
+If the allegation is related to a Trust central team member, this should be reported to the CEO, The CEO/Academy Head should report the concern to the Local Authority Designated Officer and if advised by

+LADO, we will refer to DBS or Teachers services to indicate potential prohibition from teaching.
+If the allegation is against the CEO then this should be reported to the Chair of the Trustees.